JadeJiao/CS62finalProject-easyStration/README.md

 	(Major 1)
 	(Major 2)
 	(Minor)
-	(Course history)
+	(Course history, comma-separated, no spaces)
-	(Unfulfilled GE areas)
+	(Unfulfilled GE areas, comma-separated)
-	(Time preference: morning, afternoon, and/or evening)
+	(Time preference, ordered e.g. morning, afternoon, and/or evening) (Campus preferences, ordered e.g. PO,SC,PZ,HM)
-	(Campus preference)
-	(Whether you are seeking to fulfill more major or GE classes this semester)
+	(Whether you are seeking to fulfill more major or GE classes this semester - "major", "GEs", or "both")

 We have placed multiple sample user files in the package, which you should use to run our code.
 If you decide to create your own file, keep the following instructions in mind:
 Your major and minor must follow the standard major code (2-4 capital letters) for each major: e.g. ECON, CSCI, MUS.